New PM ‘must double’ support for struggling families to £30bn

 The new prime minister will need to at least double the amount of cost of living support available – from £15bn to £30bn – in order to protect Britain’s most vulnerable households this winter, experts have told The Independent.

-The warning from anti-poverty campaigners came as Conservative leadership frontrunner Liz Truss declared that she will not offer “handouts” to those hit by unprecedented rises in energy prices, favouring instead tax cuts which experts warn will disproportionately benefit the rich.
+The warning from anti-poverty campaigners came as the Conservative leadership frontrunner Liz Truss declared that she will not offer “handouts” to those hit by unprecedented rises in energy prices, favouring instead tax cuts which experts warn will disproportionately benefit the rich.

-Her comment earned a rebuke from leadership rival Rishi Sunak, who said it was “simply wrong” to rule out an increase in direct support to households amid predictions that the energy price cap could leap from £1,971 now to as much as £3,700 in the spring.
+Her comments earned a rebuke from leadership rival Rishi Sunak, who said it was “simply wrong” to rule out an increase in direct support to households at a time when the energy price cap could leap from £1,971 now to as much as £3,700 in the spring.

-Child Poverty Action Group director of policy Sara Ogilvie told The Independent that the prospect of steep price rises on essentials like food and power were “terrifying” for millions of families who had already cut expenditure to the bone after a decade of benefit freezes and low pay.
+Sara Ogilvie, director of policy at Child Poverty Action Group, told The Independent that the prospect of steep price rises on essentials like food and power were “terrifying” for millions of families who had already cut expenditure to the bone after a decade of benefit freezes and low pay.

 “Their cupboards are bare,” she said.
 “Families are terrified – it’s not an exaggeration to say that.